This post discusses experiences at a conference I no longer attend.

 Talking about Money is Important, Wanted and Needed

-I can’t tell you how many times I got asked what the heck we were doing in San Diego by people on the outside.
+I can’t tell you how many times I got asked what the heck we were doing in San Diego by people who weren’t there for our event.
 By people who worked at the venues we were paying patronage to.
 By Uber drivers.
 By people at the same venue for very different events.

 These conversations affirmed to me in my moments of questioning that what we’re doing is important.
 Not only because it feeds our kids, but also because money conversations are needed and affect people’s lives in deep and meaningful ways each and every day.

 Moving to Better Your Family

-I talked to two people on the peripheral who had moved to San Diego to give their family a better life.
+I talked to two people who had moved to San Diego to give their family a better life.
 One had left Chicago to give his kids a healthy environment.
 I got to see videos of his teens playing trampoline basketball and doing all kinds of other fun stuff that he said wouldn’t have been available in his own hometown.
 Mobility was necessary for their family’s happiness, safety and economic stability.